vanillaes/absurdum/README.md

 - Abstraction Free -> tree-shake friendly
 - Functional -> all operators are side-effect free
 - Polyfills -> includes operator polyfills for older browsers
-- Modern -> works transparently with ESM *and* CJS
+- Isomorphic -> works consistently across all JS runtimes
 - Typescript -> typings are provided for all operators
 - Intellisense -> supports code completions + inline documentation
 - Well Tested -> includes 600+ tests covering every aspect

 ## Imports

-This package provides a variety of entry-points for all JS platforms
+This package works isomorphically in browsers and server-side JavaScript runtimes

 ### Browsers

-All top-level operator namespaces (ie `[arrays, objects, strings]`) can be imported from the index
+Top-level operator namespaces (ie `[arrays, objects, strings]`) can be imported from the index

 ```javascript
 import { arrays, objects, strings } from 'path/to/absurdum/index.js';